 - QuickTime Files (.mov, .qt),

 - MPEG Files (.mpg, .mpe, .m1v, .m2v, .m4v, .mp4),

 - You will now see the chosen video file opened within Video Encoder ’09,

 Figure 3: Articulate Video Encoder ’09 interface

 The interface is explained below -- options A to E can be found within the Home tab of the Ribbon:

 - The Edit group has three options:

 - Trim allows to convert just part of the video,

 - Crop enables to remove distractions and highlight what's important, and

-- Adjust allows to tweak the brightness and contrast values of the chosen video.
+- Adjust allows to tweak the brightness and contrast values of the choosen video.